 Change 10.38.9.6 P97L5 as below ;

-1 The Block Duration field is an unsigned integer that specifies the duration of the block.
+1 The Block Duration field is an unsigned integer that specifies the duration of the ranging block.
 The unit of the

-2 Block Duration field is the number of rounds in the block.
+2 Block Duration field is the number of ranging rounds in the ranging block.

-3 The Round Duration field is an unsigned integer that specifies the duration of the round in units of slots,
+3 The Round Duration field is an unsigned integer that specifies the duration of the ranging round in units of slots,

-4 which is the number of slots in the round.
+4 which is the number of slots in the ranging round.

-5 The Slot Duration field is an unsigned integer that specifies the duration of a slot in RSTU..
+5 The Slot Duration field is an unsigned integer that specifies the duration of a slot in RSTU.
+The Block Duration, Round Duration and Slot Duration may have some constraints and it will be dependent on the application.